JadedDragoon/RandomSim/README.md

   iterations    The total number of simulations that will be run.
                 [Default: 102400]

-  chunk_size    The number of sumilations that will be run concurently before
+  chunk_size    The number of simulations that will be run concurently before
                 writing the result to disk.
 [Default: 1024]
 ```